ESRs

 During this industrial secondment I have applied all the developments I have made during my PhD thesis.
 The stay was focused on the application of phase field modelling to study the fracture of bottles under vertical and pressure loading, given the actual geometry of the bottle including defects, obtained from tomographic techniques.

 Being part of the Universidad de Sevilla, I organized and took part in the European Researchers Night for two years.
+It was an amazing experience!

 - “Fracture tailoring in 3D printed continuous fibre composite materials using the Phase field approach for fracture”, 2022, Composite Structures. https://doi.org/10.1016/j.compstruct.2022.116127»